 Click Update Sink to create the sink.

 As part of creating the sink, Logging attempts to grant the sink's writer identity permission to write to your destination.
 If you are exporting to a destination in a project other than the one owning your logs, then an administrator of the new destination must grant permission.
-You should send the administrator the sink's writer identity, which is listed with the sink in the Exports page.
+You should send the administrator the sink's writer identity, which is listed with the sink in the Router page.

 New log entries that match your sink start being exported.
-Log entries going to BigQuery or Cloud Pub/Sub are streamed to those export destinations immediately.
+Log entries going to BigQuery or Pub/Sub are streamed to those export destinations immediately.
 Log entries going to Cloud Storage are batched and sent out approximately every hour.
 For more information, go to Using exported logs.

 If Logging encounters errors when trying to export logs to your export destination, the errors appear in your project's Activity Stream.
-Select Activity at the top of your project's home page in Google Cloud Platform Console.
+Select Activity at the top of your project's home page in Google Cloud Console.
 To diagnose common errors, go to Troubleshooting below.

 To update a sink, select the Edit sink command from the menu more_vert to the right of the sink's name.
 You can change any of the following parameters:

 To change other parameters of your sinks, use the projects.sinks.update API method.